Sokiyna/guessing-_game/README.md

 Today I improved the code by using the for loop and the if statments, to produce an output count the score for the user correct answers.

+**Lab 04 - Pair Programming: More extensions to About Me**

+- **Feedback : Mohammed was the drive and sokiyna was the navigator on this project and she was very helpful and that was a very helping and useful to practice pair programming**

+- **The driver was : Mohammed Mohiesen**.

+- **The navigator was : Sokiyna naser**.